Physical Symptoms Tracker Checklist

 ⏰ What to Expect Week by Week

-Start by learning The MAP System and DAART Protocol.
+Start by learning The MAP System and HEART Protocol.
 Begin to practice the MAP techniques in the safe practice clubs.

 Week 1: Establishing baseline.
 Numbers may be high—that’s okay!
 You’re just measuring.